Disentangled Latent Dynamics Manifold Fusion for Solving Parameterized PDEs: Problem formulation

 \subsection{Static parameterized solution manifolds}

-Parameterized PINN architectures effectively address these limitations by learning a single unified model deliberately conditioned upon varying PDE parameters, frequently accomplished by formulating $u_{\Theta}(x,t;\pmb{\mu})$ directly~\cite{cho2024p2inn}.
-In particular, P$^2$INN significantly advances this paradigm by articulating a distinct manifold perspective; it rigorously encodes PDE parameters specifically into an overarching hidden representation defined as $h_{\mathrm{param}}=g_{\theta_p}(\pmb{\mu})$, subsequently leveraging this construct to mathematically modulate the structural coordinate-based solver dynamics~\cite{krishn2021char}.
-A characteristic archetypal formulation is robustly expressed as:
+Parameterized PINN architectures address these limitations by learning a single model conditioned on PDE parameters, i.e., $u_{\Theta}(\pmb{x},t;\pmb{\mu})$~\cite{cho2024parameterized}.
+P$^2$INN extends the approach by encoding PDE parameters into a hidden representation $h_{\mathrm{param}}=g_{\theta_p}(\pmb{\mu})$ that modulates the coordinate-based solver~\cite{cho2024parameterized}, expressed as: